-Recently I stumbled upon ReactOS a NT architecture based and compatible(almost) with both NT device drivers and Win32 applications.
+Recently I stumbled upon ReactOS a NT architecture based and binary compatible(almost) with both NT device drivers and Win32 applications.
 This is ‘the real thing’ and not a linux mimicking Windows!
 You might be asking, “So?”.
 The answer to that, OPEN SOURCE!
 FREE!.
 This means that you don’t have to pay for anything for the OS but can run most of MS Windows softwares.
 This is not as wide as wide as Microsoft Windows but proves to be a real game changer.
-It’s stil in beta version as of this writing and does not support all existing hardwares, still a game changer!
+It’s stil in alpha version as of this writing and does not support all existing hardwares, still a game changer!

 This already happened with Unix.
 Linus Torvalds got bored one day(…in a nut shell) and started creating Linux(a alternative kernel which helps you boot into the OS).

 Likewise but not only the kernel, ReactOS comes with the package(Kernel+OS)